 - Amendment 37. (filed as #131)—Griffith (R-Va.), Ellison (D-Minn.): This bipartisan amendment tackles the problem of star-creep in the top-heavy military.
-It implements former Secretary of Defense Robert Gates’ efficiency initiative with respect to the top-heaviness of the military.
-It would eliminate three 4-star billets and five three-star billets. (adopted by voice vote)
+It requires DOD to fulfill former Secretary of Defense Robert Gates' Efficiency Initiative relating to the number of general and flag officers by reducing approximately 33 positions through attrition by the end of 2015. (adopted by voice vote)

 - Amendment 147. (filed as #278)—Polis (D-Colo.), Nadler (D-N.Y.): The U.S. wastes billions of dollars developing missile defense platforms that are unproven and cannot perform reliably.
 Over the past five years, the U.S. has not conducted a single successful test of the Ground-based Midcourse Defense (GMD) missile system, yet the Pentagon continues to request additional funding for the program.
 This amendment encourages the Secretary of Defense to conduct successful operationally realistic tests before purchasing additional GMD interceptors. (adopted by voice vote)